tomari/NDKdhry/README.md

 Dhrystone benchmark in C language, compiled for Android devices.
 Uses Android NDK to run Dhrystone benchmark natively on processor.
+Processor cores on which to run the benchmark can be specified (useful when you have multiple types of processor cores on a device).

+## Changes (v7)
+* Migrate IDE to Android Studio -- supports API>11 until the APP_PLATFORM bug in Android Studio is fixed
+* Show cpuinfo on startup
+* Allow user to choose processor cores on which to run the benchmark
+* Add clear log and share log menu items

 ## Changes (v6)
 * Show compiler version and word length on startup